 Let’s look more closely at those questions: Yes, there are many different types of cosmetic lasers, and several different hand pieces.

-That’s why NLI offers both classroom and hands-on training on numerous machines; before graduation, you’ll perform many hours of actual treatments on real clients in a supervised classroom setting.
+That’s why National Laser Institute offers both classroom and hands-on training on numerous machines; before graduation, you’ll perform many hours of actual treatments on real clients in a supervised classroom setting.
 You’ll also learn: